sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/21-creating-EC2-instance-Resource-in-terraform/README.md

 ![](2022-03-09-07-45-52.png)

 - **Resource Aurgements:** Resource Aurgements will be specific to resource type
-- the aurgement values can make use of
+- the aurgement values can make use of Expressions or